Ice Sculptor

 Assuming you work with chainsaws and other heavy machinery, just how DANGEROUS is ice sculpting?
 Ever sustain any notable injuries?

-Asked by Skywalk33 over 11 years ago
+Asked by Skywalk33 about 12 years ago

 First off, the only bone I've ever broken was from carving ice.
 But it was a little bone, my big toe.
 We were taking down a particularly heavy sculpture and it slipped, landing on my foot.
 Unfortunately, there's not much that can be done when you break your big toe except to take pain medicine.
 I still had more work to do that day, so it was a long, painful one.
 I was only sure that I'd broken it a few weeks later when I got an X-ray to make sure it was healing okay.
 Aside from that, I've been rather lucky I think.
 I have had other injuries, mainly lots of small cuts from the sharp tools and minor back injuries from the lifting and moving that's required.
 I've also had to go to physical therapy when I was having a lot of pain in my hands and wrists from using the tools.
 Others that I know have not been as lucky.
 Off the top of my head, I can think of three carvers that I know that have cut themselves with chainsaws.
 Nothing was cut off and everything turned out okay, but one cut himself on the neck.
 That might have turned out very badly.
 Many other carvers that I know have cut themselves with the sharp bits we use on die grinders.
 These tools spin at 25,000 rpm and can be very dangerous.
 I know at least a few that have gone to the hospital and required stitches or surgery for their injures.
 I was at a competition in Florida where a carver got a spinning tool stuck in his glove and couldn't get away from it.
 Another carver hurt himself with a die grinder during a competition in Las Vegas.
 I've had several close calls with die grinders, but so far the worst I've gotten was when my die grinder was fortunately turned off and not spinning.
 The stakes get a lot higher when we're working on larger sculptures like in Alaska.
 The weight of the ice there is measured in tons and major injuries are always one small mistake away.
 I think the general lack of serious injuries at the Ice Art Championships can be largely credited to the skills of the heavy machinery operators; they're REALLY good at lifting, moving, and stacking the massive ice blocks and the sculptures that the carvers create from them.
 One incident in Alaska was somewhat ironic and I mention it only because it ended up okay.
 A talented carver I know was working on what turned out to be one of the tallest pieces I've ever seen in Alaska.
 I think he was working close to the ground though, which was good.
 He was sculpting a hammerhead shark, and part of it fell, hitting him, of course, in the head.
 As I recall, he was able to continue carving later, which is fortunate when you consider how much ice we're talking about.
 Also in Alaska, I faced probably my closest brush with serious injury.
 We were working on a very large sculpture that required a lot of pieces to be assembled.
 Two of the carvers on my team were cutting a slab of ice free from a larger block.
 It was to be used as the wing of a very big eagle.
 I was nearby, splitting another large block in half with a big chainsaw.
 I was standing on an upside-down bucket and something else because the block I was cutting was very tall.
 While I was working, I caught some movement out of the corner of my eye, and somebody probably yelled as well.
 The slab the other carvers were cutting was falling now that it had been cut free.
 And despite the extra height of what I was standing on, my right leg was in the falling slab's path.
 Somehow, I managed to awkwardly jump out of the way and I landed on top of the fallen slab which weighed somewhere between 600 and 1000 lbs.
 The bucket under my right foot wasn't as lucky; it looked like an accordion when we got the now broken slab off of it.
 In retrospect, there were several things that we could have done to prevent that situation and it was definitely a learning experience.
 Unfortunately, I think major injuries in this sort of environment are inevitable, despite the impressive lack of serious injuries so far.
 There are just too many things that can go wrong.
 But I'll keep hoping that it goes along like it's been going because there's no doubt that it's dangerous.